Release dove: Ethics

+Pigeon breeds used for dove release services are chosen for their color and small size, not for their homing abilities or flight speed.
 Although dove release businesses advertise that their birds will be able to safely return home, released doves are frequently killed in accidents or by predators before they can return home.
 Trained white homing pigeons, domesticated forms of the rock dove, stand a better chance of returning home if vigorously trained prior to release by a trainer and within a distance of 600 miles from the loft.
 Ringneck doves that are released into the wild and survive will likely starve to death.
-There are currently no businesses in North America offering release of ringneck doves.
-All businesses without exception release white homing pigeons although uninformed amateurs may release white ringneck doves this is highly unlikely because they often sale for more than 3 times the price of homing pigeons.

-Humans have been releasing pigeons for millennia selecting birds primarily based on their homing abilities.
-From the ancient Greeks to the 5th-century Egyptians, people have for centuries released birds in remembrance, mourning and celebration.
-As in the wild, birds are occasionally lost to depredation although this is uncommon in most environments.
-Birds imprint on their home loft and are able to navigate home over hundreds of miles of unfamiliar territory.
-Birds are trained at a young age over incrementally longer distances to ensure the birds return home safely.
-Although birds are occasionally lost this is the exception not the norm.

-Most of the pigeons bred for dove release services are bred for their color and small size, not for their homing abilities or flight speed, as a result, some birds are attacked by predators moments after they are released.
-Some released birds become confused and are found injured or dead nearby their original release site.
-Since these are domesticated birds, they do not possess the instincts or skills to survive in the wild.

 Increased public awareness about animal cruelty, and the influx of injured or lost release doves in animal shelters is decreasing the demand for release dove services.

 Symbolic use

 Theological

-In The Epic of Gilgamesh, an epic poem from ancient Mesopotamia, a flood narrative is present, where the character Utnapishtim sends out a dove in the hope it will find land.
-However, the dove returns to his ship and he assumes it did not find land.

-The release of doves is associated with the Genesis flood narrative; where a dove is sent out three times as the flood waters are receding.
+The release of doves is associated with the Genesis flood narrative.
+In the narrative, a dove is sent out three times as the flood waters are receding.

-The use of a dove and olive branch as a symbol of peace originated with the early Christians, who portrayed the act of baptism accompanied by a dove holding an olive branch in its beak and also used the image on their sepulchres.